FilipToshevski/VeterinaryClinic/README.md

 Pet owners can register, manage their profile, and track their pets' vaccine history.
 Clinic admins get a dedicated area to manage owners, pets, and vaccines across the whole clinic.

-> This project was originally built in early 2025 and has since gone through a cleanup pass —
-> removing hardcoded credentials, fixing a couple of bugs, and tidying up dead code — to bring it
-> up to a standard worth sharing.

 ---

 ## Features